Vaishnavi-Sagare/Vaishnavi-Sagare/README.md

 🌱 Actively learning, building skills, and exploring project opportunities

-🚀 Aspiring to become part of top tech companies
+🚀 Aspiring to become a part of top tech companies

 📫 Connect with me on [LinkedIn](https://www.linkedin.com/in/vaishnavi-sagare-02a6562a9/)